Health Behaviour in School-aged Children survey

 This is an international survey being conducted every four years since 1982 under the auspices of the European office of the World Health Organisation (WHO).
 Currently, over 41 countries (including France since 2002) or regions, mainly in Europe, take part and collect standardised information on behaviours that are detrimental to or positive for health in students aged 11, 13 and 15 years.
 The HBSC survey is self-administered, strictly anonymous and conducted in class under the supervision of a specially trained investigator.

-In 2010, 11,754 school-age students from the last year of primary school to the first year of high school were surveyed in public or private establishments in mainland France under contract with the French national education authority.
-A total of 11,638 questionnaires were analysed.
+From April to June 2014, 10,434 school-age students from the last year of primary school to the first year of high school were surveyed in public or private establishments in mainland France under contract with the French national education authority.

 Alcohol, tobacco and cannabis during the « collège years »